-2) Arriving early isn’t necessary to see and do everything
+3) Arriving early isn’t necessary to ride the Millenium Falcon

-Since there is no Fast Pass option for Millenium Falcon: Smuggler’s Run (the only ride currently open), many people think they need to arrive as early as possible to ride it with the shortest wait.
+Since there is currently no Fast Pass option for Millenium Falcon, many people think they need to arrive as early as possible to ride it with the shortest wait.

 3) Millenium Falcon: Smuggler’s Run is super fun (but not Earth shattering amazing)

-Millenium Falcon is best described an an interactive motion simulator.
+Millenium Falcon is best described an an interactive flight simulator.